Spotted hyena: Intelligence

 Compared to other hyenas, the spotted hyena shows a greater relative amount of frontal cortex which is involved in the mediation of social behavior.
 Studies strongly suggest convergent evolution in spotted hyena and primate intelligence.
 A study done by evolutionary anthropologists demonstrated that spotted hyenas outperform chimpanzees on cooperative problem-solving tests; captive pairs of spotted hyenas were challenged to tug two ropes in unison to earn a food reward, successfully cooperating and learning the maneuvers quickly without prior training.
 Experienced hyenas even helped inexperienced clan-mates to solve the problem.
 In contrast, chimps and other primates often require extensive training, and cooperation between individuals is not always as easy for them.
 The intelligence of the spotted hyena was attested to by Dutch colonists in 19th-century South Africa, who noted that hyenas were exceedingly cunning and suspicious, particularly after successfully escaping from traps.
 Spotted hyenas seem to plan on hunting specific species in advance; hyenas have been observed to engage in activities such as scent marking before setting off to hunt zebras, a behaviour which does not occur when they target other prey species.
 One of the signs of social intelligence is the ability to have a keen olfactory sense or nasal recognition.
 Spotted hyenas have unique scent signatures that help them distinguish themselves from other clans and/or individuals (i.e., males or females conspecific), which enables them to mark their territories with secretions from their scent glands.
 Also, spotted hyenas have been recorded to utilise deceptive behaviour, including giving alarm calls during feeding when no enemies are present, thus frightening off other hyenas and allowing them to temporarily eat in peace.
 Similarly, mothers will emit alarm calls when attempting to interrupt attacks on their cubs by other hyenas.

+Responses to stress

+Spotted hyenas are a good subject for studying the causes and consequences of stress because of the behavioral plasticity they exhibit to respond to their variable and unpredictable environment.
+The hormonal and behavioral responses of spotted hyenas to a variety of stressful stimuli can shed light on how they will adapt in the future and how other gregarious, group-living species may respond to similar stressors.

+Stress responses are often measured using corticosteroid levels non-invasively in hyenas, through the analysis of fecal or salivary glucocorticoid samples.
+While corticosteroids typically fluctuate in predictable patterns across life-history states, spotted hyenas exhibit hormonal and corresponding behavioral responses to unpredictable social, environmental, and anthropogenic stressors.